cardboard-iguana/disposable-kali/README.md

 termux-setup-storage
 ```

+You will almost certainly want to enable Developer Mode and then set the following option to prevent desktop sessions from being unexpectedly killed:

+- Developer options → Apps → Disable child process restrictions → On

 ## Usage
 To create a new engagement (Docker/PRoot image/container, control script, and data directory), just clone this repo and then run `mkenv.sh` from inside of it.